 1 – The word “Kapt” was mutated and became “Jopt” then “Aígyptos” and finally now the current versions of the European languages; Egypt (English), Egitto (Italian), Egypte (French), Egipto (Spanish), Ägypten (German)… etc…

-2 – The word “Kapt” was changes and became “Kopt” or “Copt” and this is what the world uses it now to refer to the Christians who live in Egypt.
+2 – The word “Kapt” was changed and became “Kopt” or “Copt” and this is what the world uses now to refer to the Christians who are living in Egypt.

 Regarding the borders, Egypt has natural borders to the north (Mediterranean Sea) and to the east (Red Sea) which never changed.
 While to the south, the king Ramses II (19th dynasty) decided to build his great temple of Abu Simbel (which still exists) at the extreme southern point of the Egyptian territory as a mark to define the southern borders.
 While Siwa Oasis to the west of Egypt witnessed the western borders even Alexander the great during his invasion of Egypt had been there and built his famous temple dedicated for the god Amun.